-The meeting rooms may not be used for private social functions, e.g. private parties, receptions, etc.
+The meeting rooms may not be used for private social functions, e.g. private parties, receptions, memorial services, etc.

 Programs or gatherings which present a danger to the welfare of the participants, attendees, Library staff, patrons, and/or the community are prohibited.
 Programs not in keeping with the Library’s goals and objectives, or which would disturb Library patrons, impede Library staff or endanger the Library building or collection or otherwise interfere with the proper functions of the Library by causing excessive noise, safety hazard, security risk, etc. are prohibited.

 Activities in the meeting rooms must stay in the meeting rooms and must not impact the rest of the library and other patrons’ use of the library.